Big Data 101: What Big Data Means For Social

 What is Big Data?

 It’s important to understand that Big Data isn’t new.
 It’s just… bigger.
 Data collection has been happening for years, but the difference is the amount of data we can collect on a subject.
 Simple, right?
 In the past, data collection was limited to the person collecting it, and what they wanted to track.
 Today we have big, strong super-computers that can’t get distracted by cellphone games or Thanksgiving dinner, so they can track exactly what you want while doing a bazillion other things.

 If you look deeper into the subject, you’ll find that Big Data is defined by the 3 V’s: Volume, Velocity, and Variety.
-Volume is the amount of data being store, and in the case of Big Data, this means a lot.
-Velocity is the rate at which data is being added, which is ridiculously high with the power of super-computers.
+Volume is the amount of data being stored, and in the case of Big Data, this means a lot.
+Velocity is the rate at which data is being added, which is ridiculously high with the power of supercomputers.
 So rather than collecting data from one snapshot in time, you can collect and add to the data set continuously.
 Think of it as a river of data that is constantly flowing rather than a stagnant pool.
 As a result, the data is constantly being stored and added to the collection at alarming speeds.

 Variety refers to the vast, diverse data you can collect.
 Where an old-school survey may ask ‘What car do you own,’ Big Data allows you to dig deeper.
 Not only do you know what car someone owns, you know where the driver goes, how fast he or she travels, and his or her favorite radio station.

 Big data is literally big, but the process of using that data also defines it.
 This new size and scale of data collection are creating a huge wave of excitement in the tech community.

 Why Should I Care?